 Who is eligible for the discounted sales scheme?

-Discounted sales are set by the local councils and therefore the eligibility criterias are all different for most councils.
+Discounted sales are set by the local councils and therefore the eligibility criteria are all different for most councils.

 You will need to contact your local council to see what properties are available for this scheme and what the council's eligibility requirements are.
 In most cases you will need to have some association with the council who offers the discounted sales scheme.
 Not all councils offer the discounted sales scheme and the scheme is only available in England.